euruband/euruband/README.md

 ## Making music collaboratively using Sonic Pi

-euruband works similar to a chat platform.
-We call each "chat room" a *stage* - since it is!
-On each stage, each user can add code contributions (which is simple text input)
-to the common conversation, the so-called  *performance*.

-The performance of a stage is sent to the Sonic Pi of the applcation hosting machine if a server is running locally.

-Currently this is only a scratch, but I like the idea of making music together - even remotely.
-Real remote sessions are not possible now.
-The current state of euruband allows you to run it locally: Say, there are two persons in a LAN entering a stage by visiting it in the browser.
-Both can contribute to the sound performance running at the hosts machine.
+euruband makes it possible to code music together collaboratively using sonic-pi together via LAN.
+One person needs to run the rails application *and* the classical sonic-pi IDE as "host" - the others can contribute then via euruband web application as clients.

+After the host has started the web app, clients can connect via LAN, visit the web app in the browser an can add code snippets to the running performance.
+Each client only can modify the code that she added, but you can access and use the code of the others.

+For example you can use a `cue` somebody started, so that your shared loops are "in sync".

-## How to start (the host)
+## Ok, I am the host.
+How to start euruband as the host?

-Run the following commands in seperate terminals:
+Clone this repo and run the following commands concurrently in seperate terminals:

     $ rails s